DisCO: Portrait Distortion Correction with Perspective-Aware 3D GANs

 \section{Introduction}

-Millions of people enjoy taking smartphone selfies every day.
-Although recent smartphones are equipped with high-quality cameras enabling high-resolution and accurate color reproduction, selfies inevitably suffer from severe perspective distortion (as shown in the 1st-row of~\figref{teaser}) due to the close-up distance between the faces and the cameras (20--60 cm).
-As a result, the frontal parts of the faces, such as noses, appear more prominent, and the face shapes appear unnatural and asymmetric.
-Furthermore, the side parts of the faces such as the ears are often occluded.
-Besides creating unpleasant looks, this severe distortion can adversely affect downstream tasks like face identification.
+Every day, millions of people enjoy taking selfies with their smartphones.
+Although these devices have high-quality cameras that can capture high-resolution and accurate colors, selfies tend to suffer from perspective distortion.
+This distortion is caused by the short distance between the face and the camera (usually between 20--60 cm) and is particularly noticeable (as shown in the first-row of~\figref{teaser}).
+The distortion makes frontal features, like the nose, appear more prominent and causes the face to look unnatural and asymmetrical.
+Additionally, the distortion often obscures the side of the face, including the ears.
+This distortion creates unflattering images and could negatively impact face identification and other related tasks.

-Existing efforts aim to automatically correct portrait perspective distortions using reconstruction-based warping~\cite{fried2016perspective} and learning-based warping~\cite{Zhao-2019-ICCV}.
-Their main idea is to estimate a warping flow for correcting the distortion.
-However, these methods only consider \emph{2D} flow map in the inner face regions and propagate the flows to the rest of the images.
-Therefore, for severely distorted faces, their method cannot generate the disoccluded pixels, \eg, ears and hairs revealed in the background (\figref{traditional_cropping}(a)). \citeauthor{Shih3DP20} leverage a neural network to inpaint those disocclusion regions.
-However, they do not specifically deal with facial images and cannot recover faithful facial geometry such as ears (\figref{traditional_cropping}(b)).